HZeyen/PyRefra/3_Running_PyRefra.md

 To finish, click right mouse button

-You may erase picks by clicking the central mouse button (or the mouse wheel).
+You may **erase picks** by clicking the central mouse button (or the mouse wheel).
 The program searches first the trace nearest to the mouse click and erases then the pick nearest to the click.
 If no pick is available for the corresponding trace, nothing will happen.

 When calling the tool, a stippled line is plotted showing the theoretical air-wave arrivals, which allows avoiding picking this wave as apparent direct wave, when working with near-surface data.
-In addition, a green stippled line is plotted, indicating picks done on other nearby traces at the same offset (maximum distance of nearby trace: 10 traces).
+If picking has been done on other shots, also a green stippled line is plotted, indicating picks done on other nearby traces at the same offset (maximum distance of nearby trace: 10 traces).

 **$\textcolor{violet}{\text{Amplitude picking}}$** (keyboard shortcut: **CTRL-A**):
 Automatic picking tool that locates first arrivals by analysing full amplitudes.